olgupila/STORM-AI-devkit-2025/docs/README.md

     - `data_visualization.ipynb`: This tutorial guides you on loading, manipulating, and visualizing the training data and labels.
     - `heuristic_baseline_solution.ipynb`: Here, you'll find a tutorial demonstrating the baseline heuristic solution.
 It explains the heuristic approach, illustrates how performance is measured, and provides visualizations of the results.
     - `ml_baseline_solution.ipynb`: This tutorial takes you through the development of the baseline machine learning solution.
 It describes the training workflow, showcases how performance is assessed, and offers visualizations of the results.
-    - `Submission_tutorial.ipynb`: Learn how to generate a valid submission and send it to the evaluation server through this tutorial.

 ______________________________________________________________________